Food packaging comes in all shapes and sizes.

 Using nice little touches on your packaging, like the coordinates on this packaging can really enhance the brand, being proud of what you do and where you come from is always a winner with a consumer.

 Loving Earth Chocolate Packaging

-Chocolate and eating healthy and organic sometimes doesn’t sound right, but the packaging for Loving Earth Chocolate has combined the two brilliantly, positioning itself as an almost high end brand with all its values at the core.
+Chocolate and healthy eating don’t often go hand in hand.
+But the healthy looking food packaging for Loving Earth Chocolate has combined the two brilliantly, positioning itself as an almost high end brand with all its values at the core.

 The bold colours bring a shelf presence backed up by clear and simple information, function is a big thing for me in design and it comes across very clearly.

-The unique illustrations on the front of the packaging are also embossed, giving the packaging a tactile finish, engaging the consumer with touch straight away.
+The unique illustrations on the front of the packaging are also embossed, gives this chocolate packaging a tactile finish, engaging the consumer with touch straight away.

 Credit to Carlsberg